amaelDago/NewsgroupsClassifier/README.md

   - Move to repository : ```cd NewsgroupsClassifier```
   - Build docker image : ```docker build -t <myimage> .``` .

-    Notice : When you run this script, models and train_eebedding have automocally loaded
+    Notice : When you run this script, models and train_embedding have automocally loaded

   - Run container : ```docker run -d --name <mycontainer> -p 8000:80 <myimage>``` (-d for detach mode)
   - Go to your host at port 8000 to see the API (```http://localhost:8000 ```)
   - For inference you can use :
       - Fast API swagger to test at :  ```http://localhost:8000/docs```
       - HTTP request via curl : ```curl -X 'POST' 'http://localhost:8001/predict/<sentence>?sentence=mysentence' -H 'accept: application/json' \-d ''```
-      - Insert your sentence on your web browser like this : ``http://localhost:8001/predict/<sentence>?sentence=mysentence`
+      - Insert your sentence on your web browser like this : ```http://localhost:8001/predict/<sentence>?sentence=mysentence```

    Result looks like :
       ```python